What Makes Dueling Pianos Unique?

 Dueling pianos is like if a cover band and improv troupe got together and decided to create a majestic new art form that combines music with comedy and audience interaction.
 Although the main source of our comedic delivery is through music, we’re essentially the court jester and musical bard rolled into one package.
 As entertainers, we strive to make a show that is entertaining for everyone in the audience, whether they’re 5 years old or 85.
 We cover a large variety of music spanning multiple decades and realize that the term “an oldie, but a goodie” has a lot of truth to it and can give a classic song longevity that spans multiple generations.
 I’ve seen Gen X’ers sing along to Dion’s Run Around Sue and Baby Boomers that know every lyric to Ice, Ice Baby and One Direction.

-With years of experience under our belts performing in bars, for weddings, corporate events, and on cruise ships, we as dueling piano entertainers have built a repertoire of classics to the most recent top 40s singles that we know will get a crowd singing, dancing, and clapping along.
+With years of experience under our belts performing in bars, for weddings, corporate events, and on cruise ships, we as entertainers have built a repertoire of classics to the most recent top 40s singles that we know will get a crowd singing, dancing, and clapping along.
 The difference between us and DJ or wedding cover band is that we don’t have a setlist.
 We are merely shepherds, taking our audience on a journey of their choosing, and while we use all of the requests to formulate our show, we also cultivate our song selection to maximize the most fun out of the evening.
-As seasoned veterans in this gig, we know what songs work and which ones won’t and work to keep the energy high and fun for everyone involved because we understand this little fact:
+As seasoned veterans with dueling pianos, we know what songs work and which ones won’t and work to keep the energy high and fun for everyone involved because we understand this little fact:

 Good music is exactly that - GOOD!